developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 ### General Usage Notes

 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
-Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
+Resizing the Enterprise Keyboard Designer application window after starting a Project can cause unpredictable behavior.
 * **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
 * The "Switch-Scan" Press Action (which is supposed to invoke the EKB "scan" layout) sometimes brings up a different layout.
 * **The order of layout names shown in the EKD layout menu can vary** from the list returned by the `GET available keyboard layouts` intent API.
 See [Enterprise Keyboard APIs](/enterprise-keyboard/latest/guide/apis) for details.